TateLiang/M20_PID_Balance/README.md

 # M20_PID_Balance
-### Balancing a ball on a platform using Proportional-Integral-Derivative
+### Balancing a ball on a platform using Proportional-Integral-Derivative Feedback Control

 M20 Physics IA source code